chanzuckerberg/miniwdl/docs/zip.rst

 Optionally, you can also include a JSON file with default workflow inputs.
 Any command-line arguments provided at runtime would be merged into (override) these defaults.

+Use ``--additional``/``--add`` to include source-relative input files or directories needed by WDL 1.2 ``File``/``Directory`` declarations.
+Additional paths may be files, directories, or glob patterns; they're stored in the archive at the same location relative to the WDL source file directory.
+Added paths must resolve safely within one of the packaged WDL source directories.

 The ZIP file will include a MANIFEST.json identifying the top-level WDL and inputs JSON, if present.
 The manifest format follows `that of Amazon Genomics CLI <https://aws.github.io/amazon-genomics-cli/docs/concepts/workflows/#manifestjson-structure>`_.

 Command line